 There are heavy plastic putty knives available that are less likely to damage the wood underneath the paint.

-Chalk paint is water soluble.
+Yes, chalk paint comes off with water because it’s water-soluble.
 This means that unless there is a sealant topcoat on your painted object, you should be able to “wash” the paint off with water and maybe a little bit of soap!

 If you have a power washer or a hose with a strong sprayer, you might be able to use that to remove chalk paint from larger painted objects.